 The objective of the content planning and development project is to serve content via search engines to people performing searches for the name of the owner.
 Because the owner is involved in very specific services we will target not only his name, but associated content themes as well.
 Here is how this might look:

-- Primary Theme - Owners Name: John Smith
+- Primary Theme: John Smith (Owners Name)

 - Secondary Theme: Wealth Management Services

-- Locations: Palm Beach, Florida
+- Location(s): Palm Beach, Florida

 - Language(s): English (US)